April 23, 2020

 While the nation continues to flatten the COVID-19 curve and debate the most effective means to resume normalcy, more than 50,000+ endurance races remains sidelined until further notice.

 As an independent event owner and triathlon coach, life has abruptly stopped.
-Running USA estimated more than 5,000 endurance events had already been cancelled.
-If the trend continues and rumors around ceasing all mass participation events until 2021 come to fruition, the newly-created Endurance Sports Coalition believes 80% of race producers (and 90% of their 500,000-strong workforce) could vanish.
+Running USA estimated more than 5,000 endurance events have already been cancelled.
+If the trend continues and rumors about the cancellation of all mass participation events through 2020 come to fruition, the newly-created Endurance Sports Coalition believes 80% of race producers (and 90% of their 500,000-strong workforce) could vanish.

-Waiting-out this seemingly endless storm is soul crushing.
-What’s worse: those feelings of helplessness and despair are compounded by something much worse than the threats of bankruptcy and forced career changes: We’re powerless to serve an explosion of new customers.
+Waiting-out this seemingly endless storm has been more than difficult.
+Adding insult to injury, feelings of helplessness and despair are compounded by something much worse than the threats of bankruptcy and forced career changes: We’re powerless to serve an explosion of new customers.

 The signs are everywhere.
 Here in Chicago, once congested traffic lanes are now occupied with runners, doing their part to avoid copious sidewalk dog walkers.
-Entire families can be spotted riding bikes through densely-populated neighborhoods.
+Entire families are visible riding bikes through densely-populated neighborhoods.
 Parking lots have transformed into safe zones for parents to ween their kids off-of training wheels.
 Our definition of an “urban playground” has shifted.
 Human-powered movement has exploded beyond the lakefront and traditional green space.
 The flourish of activity seems to be more contagious than the virus itself.

 While this Great Pause has stripped-away so much, many of us can agree to a few silver linings.
 In this case, it’s recognizing a critical importance to remain active, a desire to be outdoors, and an appreciation to be together.
 Coincidentally, these qualities happen to be the defining attributes for the endurance event marketplace.